elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Intro.md

 ## Installing version 2.0 RC

  * Currently version 2.0 is in Release Candidate status, but can still be installed
- * Will *not* be installed unless we specify the version specifcally
+ * Will *not* be installed unless we specify the version specifically

 ```bash
 $ (sudo) pip install tensorflow==2.0.0-rc0 keras